 Re-thatching in Norfolk and French reed was carried out in 2000 to the architects original details.

 Almost the entire building is built of two types of local Herefordshire sandstone; grey grit sandstone and red sandstone.
 They are mixed together randomly, both in the rubble walls, window tracery Ornamental stonework, dressings and voussoirs A wedge-shaped or tapered stone used to construct an arch.
 Any suggestion of a pattern in the arrangement is coincidental.
-The red sandstone was quarried locally at Caplar Quarry and is the same stone used on the west front of Hereford Cathedral.
+The red sandstone was quarried locally at Caplar Quarry and is the same stone as once used on the west front of Hereford Cathedral.